donsyotieno/Wine_Quality_Classification_Project/README.md

 •	**SVM (Support Vector Machine)** came second overall:

-      -It recorded slightly lower accuracy (0.9170) and F1-score (0.6415), but still strong performance.
+      -It recorded slightly lower accuracy (0.9170) and F1-score (0.6415), but still a strong performance.

       -The SVM is generally robust for small to medium-sized datasets and works well with scaled data, which supports this result.